silvershop/silverstripe-hasonefield/README.md

 ## How to use

-You must pass through the parent context, so that the has_one relationship can be set by the `GridFieldDetailForm`.
+You must pass through the parent context ($this), so that the has_one relationship can be set by the `GridFieldDetailForm`.

 ```php